-· Personnel preparation:
+Personnel preparation:

-- Hold winter readiness meetings on an annual basis to prepare for severe cold weather operation before the winter begins highlighting preparations and expectations. - o Assign, prioritize and schedule tasks. - o Review and act on lessons learned from prior cold weather operation. - o Communications: - Ensure appropriate communication protocols are followed during a severe winter weather event. - Identify a back-up communication option in case the primary system is not working (e.g. satellite phone). - Ensure communication is discussed as part of the job safety briefing during a severe winter weather event. - o Prepare and review plant-specific emergency operating plans for winter weather. - o Review cold weather scenarios affecting critical equipment. - Include plant systems, equipment, or protection systems that may have been changed or have degraded over time. - Ensure all engineered modification and construction activities are performed such that the changes maintain winter readiness for the plant. - Develop a list of critical instruments and transmitters that require increased surveillance during severe winter weather events.
+- Hold winter readiness meetings on an annual basis to prepare for severe cold weather operation before the winter begins highlighting preparations and expectations. - Assign, prioritize and schedule tasks. - Review and act on lessons learned from prior cold weather operation. - Communications: - Ensure appropriate communication protocols are followed during a severe winter weather event. - Identify a back-up communication option in case the primary system is not working (e.g. satellite phone). - Ensure communication is discussed as part of the job safety briefing during a severe winter weather event. - Prepare and review plant-specific emergency operating plans for winter weather. - Review cold weather scenarios affecting critical equipment. - Include plant systems, equipment, or protection systems that may have been changed or have degraded over time. - Ensure all engineered modification and construction activities are performed such that the changes maintain winter readiness for the plant. - Develop a list of critical instruments and transmitters that require increased surveillance during severe winter weather events. - Review snow removal and de-icing plans, especially for wind and solar facilities.
+Regularly assess potential safety hazards that may be introduced by the presence or accumulation of snow/ice.